choval/faas-php-templates/README.md

 Two templates are included:

 * `php8` using the `classic-watchdog` which forks PHP scripts.
+    PHP 8.0
-    Base image at 34MB (uncompressed).
+    Base image at 33MB (uncompressed).
+* `php81` using the `classic-watchdog` which forks PHP scripts.
+    PHP 8.1
+    Base image at 35MB.
 * `reactphp` using the `of-watchdog` launching a *ReactPHP* HTTP listener.
+    PHP 8.1 with ReactPHP
-    Base image at 37MB (uncompressed).
+    Base image at 38MB.
     Find out more of *ReactPHP* at [https://reactphp.org/http/](https://reactphp.org/http/)

 ## Usage